Bartholomey/the_lake_redoubt/julija/11_chapter_eleven.md

 **71**

 You still don’t know who Julija is, do you?
 I know very well what she is.
-I am hiding her, or the thing she is, under thick layers of illusion.
 She is both something outside of me, and something that emerges through me.
 She is something that erupts when the iron dam, the normal me, dissolves.

 *The angel opines that Julija is my response to the fact that I was born unfinished.
 “Why are you hiding her?”*